Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-As Thanksgiving USA approaches, I know that many of you may still have questions about smoking the turkey and ham for Thanksgiving this year so I have compiled a few of the most asked questions and answers to hopefully help you out a little before the big day.
+As Thanksgiving approaches, I know that many of you may still have questions about smoking the turkey and ham so I have compiled a few of the most asked questions and answers to hopefully help you out a little before the big day.

-I get so many questions this time of year, that I just cannot answer all of them.
-If you have sent in a question and it does not get an answer, try posting it at the forum.
+With that in mind, I do get so many questions this time of year, that I just cannot answer all of them.
+If you send in a question and it does not get an answer, try posting it at the forum.

 Some folks will tell you to not brine a store bought turkey but, for the life of me, I am not sure why not.
 I have been brining store purchased turkeys for many years and some of them with as much as 12% solution added and it is NEVER too salty.
 I am not a big “salt” guy so I would not like it or recommend it if it wasn't good.